tx-pts-dai/github-workflows/README.md

 ## Docker Build and Push to ECR

 The `docker-build-push-ecr.yaml` builds a Docker image and pushes it to the Elastic Container Registry (ECR).
 It's triggered on a workflow_call event and accepts several inputs.
-For more information see [documentation](/docs/README-docker-build-push.md).
+For more information see [Docker build and push documentation](/docs/README-docker-build-push.md).

 ## Release